-The role of high streets is changing due to out of town retail centres, the increase in internet shopping, changing shopping habits (e.g. top-up grocery shopping) and austerity and as a result vacancy rates in some of the County's retail centres have increased.
+➤ Vacancy rates in some of the County's town centres have been relatively stable overall since 2012, however, since 2017 Chepstow and Monmouth have seen increases in the number of vacant units.
+This is likely to be due to changing shopping habits including internet shopping and economic factors such as high business rates and the cost of living crisis.
 There is a leakage of expenditure out of the County and a need to protect the County's retail centres from out of town developments.
-(Monmouthshire Retail Background Paper, 2020; Monmouthshire Retail Expenditure Forecasts Update, 2017).
+(Monmouthshire Retail Background Paper, 2022; Monmouthshire Retail Expenditure Forecasts Update, 2017).